nmayorov/nmayorov.github.io/content/posts/rts_as_optimization.md

         +& \frac{1}{2} \sum_{k = 0}^{N - 1} w_k^T Q_k^{-1} w_k
 \end{split}
 $$
-Here $x$ and $w$ are not independent and time propagation equations must be taken into account.
+Here $x$ and $w$ are not independent and the time propagation equations must be taken into account.
 Doing this, we'll get the following constrained optimization problem:

 $$